 I studied at Rockledge High School in Rockledge, Florida, then Brevard Community College in Cocoa, Florida, from which I obtained my Associate’s Degree in History and became a member of Phi Theta Kappa honour society.
-I went on to study at the University of Central Florida, where I obtained two Bachelor’s degrees – one in Anthropology and one in History.
-I then continued my education in history through courses with the University of Oxford, Princeton University, and the Curtis Institute of Music.
+I went on to study History and Anthropology at the University of Central Florida.
+I then continued my education in history with the University of Oxford, Princeton University, and the Curtis Institute of Music.
 Since 2008, I have been independently researching the seventeenth century – a time I have always loved and had a keen interest in, and that was channelled into this website and my work in both historical fiction and nonfiction.
 In 2015, I attended the University of Oxford’s online course Civil War and Revolution: A Nation Divided, 1640-1660 under Dr Andrew Lacey.

 Beginning in 2011, I was one of the six original developers of The Garden History Tours at Kensington Palace, which I led until 2014.
 I am a historical advisor/consultant and have been interviewed on television for NTR television’s De Gouden Eeuw in The Netherlands and on the radio with BBC Radio 4’s Woman’s Hour.